sitegeist/Sitegeist.Monocle.BackstopJS/README.md

 BackstopJS offers quite a bit of settings to adjust specific scenarios which is documented here https://github.com/garris/BackstopJS#advanced-scenarios.
 While the general scenario template can be adjusted via Settings.yaml the scenario configuration of each prototyoe can be adjusted by the fusion  annotations `@styleguide.options.backstop.scenario`.
-All keys define here there will override the generated scenario.
+All keys defined here there will override the generated scenario.

 ## Common problems and solutions